eserxio/vio/README.md

 vio
 ===

-Use should use VIO if you need an extremely simple C++ API to
+VIO provides an extremely simple C++ API to

 - Read video sources, including files, cameras and http streams,  frame by frame
 - Write video to output sinks, including screen and files